sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

    * - Add Columns
      - It adds new columns to the dataset with Current Date, Current Time, String Constant and Integer Column values.
    * - Case When
+     - It evaluates expressions and derives column values based on condition met.
+   * - Case When Advance
-     - It evaluates expressions and derive column values based on condition met.
+     - It evaluates multiple group of expressions and derives multiple column values based on condition met.
    * - Concat Columns
      - It joins values of multiple columns into one column
    * - Expressions